sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - "When you ask a dumb question, you might get a smart, unexpected answer" ~ James Scott Bell

+- "Meaningful life" is subjective.
+But "The meaning of life" is objective.
+Living a "meaningful life" is an aspect of living a good life, or of well-being, which some achieve and others don't, to differing degrees.
+If there is a "meaning of life", it would be a single meaning that applies to everyone.

+- The purpose of life might be to ultimately figure out the purpose of life collectively.

 ## We all are Hypocrites

 - https://untoldstory.in/art/funny-indian-comics-brown-paper-bag/